boofish/json_bugs/mjson/README.md

 		It is evident that the process takes an unusually long time to complete.
 One can verify this by running the command `time ./test` to see the duration of the process.

-	+ Analysis
-		Based on our analysis, we found that the root cause of the bug is an error in implementing of the function `mystrtod`.
+		*Analysis*: We found that the root cause of the bug is an error in implementing of the function `mystrtod`.
 More specifically, the loop within the function has a total of 1,622,094,001 iterations.